Many people have doubts, fears and uncertainties when they are pregnant and have a cat at home.

 How is Toxoplasmosis transmitted?

-Lastly, on being an orally-transmitted disease, you must not only wash your hands as well as not touch your mouth with your hands after touching cats which might be infected, but you should also avoid eating any type of raw meat and wash any vegetables you are going to eat as well as your hands very thoroughly after handling them.
+Finally, being an orally transmitted disease, you should not only wash your hands and not put them in your mouth after being in contact with cats that could be infected; instead, you should avoid eating any type of raw meat and wash with special care the vegetables you are going to eat, as well as your hands after handling them.

 How to clean the litter box during pregnancy:

 As we have said, as far as possible it is good that the pregnant woman does not perform this task to avoid possible problems.

 In case there is no other option, we recommend:

 - Clean the litter box daily

 - Wear gloves and mask when cleaning the litter box